Parent dissatisfied with school board

 I believe that open dialogue on matters of public interest is healthy in a free society.
-Unfortunately, sometimes that dialogue amounts to obiter dictum, which tends to cloud the issue and confuse the reader.
+Unfortunately, sometimes that dialogue tends to cloud the issue and confuse the reader.

-In my judgment, such was the case with Mr. Michael W. Robinson's recent article ["What's wrong with the Fire Department isn't the command structure," Anne Arundel County Sun, 8/2/92] concerning the Fire Department chain of command.
+In my judgment, such was the case with Michael W. Robinson's recent article ["What's wrong with the Fire Department isn't the command structure," Anne Arundel County Sun, 8/2/92] concerning the Fire Department chain of command.
 Mr. Robinson begins his article with a brief (and incomplete) history of the chain of command in the Fire Department.
 He then uses this history as a launching pad to assert that a wide range of problems will be created by any changes in the status quo.
 He reasons that the proposed changes will, among other things, endanger public safety, not be cost-effective in light of budgetary constraints and demoralize the volunteers.
-While he truly has a flair for the dramatic, I don't believe that Mr. Robinson's rhetoric remotely supports such allegations.
+I don't believe that Mr. Robinson's rhetoric remotely supports such allegations.